Category Archives: Books worth reading

 - Missional Renaissance: Changing the Scorecard for the Church by Reggie McNeal.
 Is it going to be about how many, how much, how often?
 I hope not.
 This book will help you get the right scorecard.

-Other books that have been foundational for our current church plant: The Externally Focused Church by Eric Swanson and Rick Rusaw, The Tangible Kingdom: Creating Incarnational Community by Hugh Halter and Matt Smay, Total Church: A Radical Reshaping Around Gospel and Community by Steve Timmis.
+Other books that have been foundational for me personally: The Externally Focused Church by Eric Swanson and Rick Rusaw, The Tangible Kingdom: Creating Incarnational Community by Hugh Halter and Matt Smay, Total Church: A Radical Reshaping Around Gospel and Community by Steve Timmis.

 What would be your recommendations?